OpenBB-finance/OpenBB/website/content/terminal/stocks/comparison_analysis/_index.md

   - <a href="https://finnhub.io/" target="_blank">Finnhub</a> `getfinnhub`
   - <a href="https://polygon.io/" target="_blank">Polygon</a> `getpoly`

 It is not necessary to load a ticker from the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">stocks</a> menu to use these features.
-Enter the Comparison Analysis submenu by typing `ca` and pressing `ENTER`.
+Enter the Comparison Analysis submenu by typing `ca` and pressing `ENTER` (⏎).

 <a target="_blank" href="https://user-images.githubusercontent.com/46355364/171148283-2cbb5942-dc56-4276-a30c-7cbc045627a1.png"><img alt="Comparison Analysis Menu" src="https://user-images.githubusercontent.com/46355364/171148283-2cbb5942-dc56-4276-a30c-7cbc045627a1.png"></a>